ankitjain8959/MasterData/README.md

 **Conclusion:** <br>
 Java is a pass-by-value language in both cases — primitive data types as well as objects.
 When passing objects to methods, it’s important to remember that their reference values (i.e. memory addresses) are being passed by value.

-### Jackson
+### Jackson (library) & ObjectMapper (core class from Jackson library)
 Jackson is a popular Java library used for converting Java objects to and from JSON.
-It’s the default JSON processor in Spring Boot.
+It’s the default JSON processor in Spring Boot. <br>

-When the microservice receives or returns data via REST APIs, Jackson automatically converts:
+When the microservice receives or returns data via REST APIs, Jackson automatically converts: <br>
 	•	Incoming JSON (from requests) into Java objects => deserialization
 	•	Outgoing Java objects (responses) into JSON => serialization

-### ObjectMapper
+**ObjectMapper** <br>
 ObjectMapper is the core class from the Jackson library that enables actual conversion between Java objects and JSON.

-Purpose of ObjectMapper:
+Purpose of ObjectMapper: <br>
-	1. Serialize Java objects to JSON:
+> Serialize Java objects to JSON:
 String json = objectMapper.writeValueAsString(myObject);

 This is useful when sending JSON responses from your service.

-	2. Deserialize JSON to Java objects:
+> Deserialize JSON to Java objects:
 MyObject obj = objectMapper.readValue(jsonString, MyObject.class);

 This is useful when processing incoming API requests or reading data from MongoDB or external APIs.